 As the tower is at present unprovided with lofts or ladders, access to the summit is impossible.

 Excavations made at the base of the tower disclosed the fact that the latter was erected possibly in an already existing cemetery.
 Skeletons were also found below the foundations.
-These were in such a position that the interment of the bodies must have been long previous to the building ‘of the tower.
-Read more about the The Skeletons Of Ardmore Round Tower.
+These were in such a position that the internment of the bodies must have been long previous to the building ‘of the tower.
+Read more about The Skeletons Of Ardmore Round Tower.

 As our tower has characteristics that are unique, so too it can boast a history unique in the case of a Round Towers.
 It was besieged in 1642 by English troops under Lords Dungarvan and Broghil.
 The garrison eventually surrendered and all 120 of them, except such as were required for purposes of exchange, were summarily executed.